codebrainz/morse/README.md

 The `--with-portaudio` argument to `./configure` enables the PortAudio backend and disables the libao backend.
 The default is to use libao.

+### Regenerating the morse.c file

+The `morse.c` file is generated using the `gencodes.py` Python script in the `src` directory.
+It reads the data in `morse.json` and generates some C code which is put into the contents of `morse.c.in` by replacing a special token and the replaced contents are written to `morse.c`.

+If you want to regerenate `morse.c`, do the following:

+    $ cd src
+    $ python gencodes.py -t morse.c.in -j morse.json > morse.c

+And then perform a rebuild/re-install according to the instructions above.

 Usage
 -----